c-blake/nio/README.md

-The basic idea here is to just take fully seriously the old chestnut that file name extensions inform users as to the contained format.
-We just append to binary files a terse syntax inspired by but simpler than various Perl/Python "pack formats" and build APIs and tools around that.
-The syntax is simple and easy to remember (I think) since it is derived from the C programming language family.
+The basic idea here is to take fully seriously the old chestnut that file name extensions tell users contained formats to make data access efficient.
+Specifically, we append to binary file pathnames a terse syntax inspired by (but simpler than) various Perl/Python "pack formats" and build APIs/tools around this.
+The syntax is simple & easy to remember (I think) since it is derived from the C programming language family.
 Most programmers have these basic "CPU types" memorized.
-With the lone exception of long double (an already exceptional thing), the type code is just the first letter of each C type.
+With the exception of long double (an already exceptional thing), the type code is just the first letter of each C type.
 Uppercase are unsigned; Lowercase are signed.
 The full syntax is one or more:
 ```
   [<COUNT[,..]>]<c|C|s|S|i|I|l|L|f|d|g>
 ```